danrneal/util.gem/README.md

 ### Behavior

-*   Displays the names of any open `screen` sessions when a new shell is launched.
+*   Displays the names of any open `screen` or `tmux` sessions when a new shell is launched.

 ## Copyright and License